Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/uv/workflows/udims.rst

 *****

 Using UV maps can have one disadvantage, they consist of one texture for the entire mesh.
-Most of the time this is okay but it does have one disadvantage;
-the texture is one resolution for the entire mesh.
+Most of the time this is sufficient but the disadvantage is that the texture is one resolution for the entire mesh.
 This causes issues if you have a very large mesh with geometry of different importance.
 When using a singular texture, it might have not enough resolution to cover larger UV islands while being efficient for smaller, less important islands.

 UDIM offers a solution to this by being able to spread UV islands across several different textures.
 UDIM which stands for U DIMension is based on a tile system where each tile is a different texture in the overall UDIM texture array.
-Basically each tile consists of its on UV space (0-1, 1-2, 2-3) and have its own image assigned to that tile.
+Basically each tile consists of its own UV space (0-1, 1-2, 2-3) and have its own image assigned to that tile.
 Tiles are managed in the `UDIM Tiles`_ panel where they can have a generated image assigned to them.
 Generally, you create several textures of different resolutions;
 for example, you may have a 4k resolution texture for the major details,